Meetings2022-07-12

 Hatica standups

-Software engineering teams are no strangers to the daily stand-up meetings, a.k.a., the daily scrum meetings.
+Since its inception almost three decades ago, standup meetings have aligned the team’s efforts and kept everyone in the know during the software development process.
 The stand-up meeting enables dev teams to align with project and business goals, share progress, maintain accountability, and resolve blockers and challenges in an agile manner.

-Software development teams use the stand up meeting to drive focus on blockers, if any, that are hindering progress so that the team can plan strategies to overcome them.
-The team collaborates and calibrates by discussing progress, game-plan, and bottlenecks to ensure successful delivery.
-Essentially, the standup meetings aids in team cooperation and communication, keeps the team in the loop of progress made, and provides guidance and solutions when needed.
+Software development teams use the stand-up meeting to focus on blockers, if any, that are hindering progress so that the team can plan strategies to overcome them.
+The team collaborates and calibrates by discussing progress, game plans, and bottlenecks to ensure successful delivery.
+Essentially, the standup meetings aids in team cooperation and communication keeps the team in the loop of progress made, and provide guidance and solutions when needed.

 1. What did you accomplish yesterday?